Himanshu145505/SAAVDHAAN-KSHETRA-CRIME-DETECTOR/README.md

 # SAAVDHAAN-KSHETRA-CRIME-DETECTOR 🚓🚨

-SAAVDHAAN-KSHETRA-CRIME-DETECTOR, a full-stack application leveraging computer vision techniques for crime and violence detection.
-The project was built using Django and JavaScript, with a focus on enhancing image processing performance and accuracy in detecting suspicious activities.
+SAAVDHAAN-KSHETRA-CRIME-DETECTOR is a full-stack application leveraging computer vision techniques for crime and violence detection.
+The project was built using Django and JavaScript, with a focus on enhancing image processing performance and accuracy in detecting suspicious activities. 🔍👁️

 ## Features